Main Page

 Season 1, Episode 18

-The premise of this episode isn’t bad and very Trek: we get to see terraformers in action, but a murder and mystery unfolds, which results in a first contact situation.
+The premise of this episode isn’t bad and very Trek: we get to see terraformers in action, but a murder and a mystery unfold, which results in a first contact situation.
 The pacing is slow, as it is through much of the first two seasons, as if the writers are allergic to starting a scene as late as possible and finishing as early as possible.
 Also, even though we get one of the few instances of a character named Bjorn on American television, he’s pretty much a wanker covering up de facto genocide.
 His impressively cleft chin doesn’t make up for this.
 If you find the namesake and chin demerits subjective (which, frankly, you should), you can also point to some wooden acting and overly 80s costuming on the part of the terraformers.
 I will give points to the Velarans being entertaining, even if they do think of us as “ugly giant bags of mostly water.”
 Also, has anyone else noted that between LaForge and Troi, there’s two people on the Enterprise who can detect when anyone lies?
 Really, we need to do a Star Trek police procedural.

 148) “The Naked Now”